michaelgrn/michaelgrn.github.io/_pubs/SIGIR19-FairnessAndDiscriminationB.md

 ---

 {: .citation}
 Michael D Ekstrand, Robin Burke, and Fernando Diaz.
 2019. ["Fairness and Discrimination in Retrieval and Recommendation"](#).
-In <cite>Proceedings of the 42nd International ACM SIGIR Conference on Research and Development in Information Retrieval</cite>.
+In <cite>Proceedings of the 42nd International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2019)</cite>.

 ## Abstract